kartheek-penagamuri/pypi-mcp-server/demo/hackathon-slides.md

 - **Old World**: Write code, hope it matches intent
 - **New World**: Write specifications, system ensures correct implementation

-This MCP server is production-ready and demonstrates that the future of software development is **specification-driven, AI-assisted, and intent-focused**.
+This MCP server built using **Kiro** is production-ready and demonstrates that the future of software development is **specification-driven, AI-assisted, and intent-focused**.

 ### What's Next
 - Implement **Retrieval-Augmented Generation (RAG)**: Share only the **relevant slices** of metadata/README with models